-This card contains a 19 position selector switch for connecting to the meter and test posts any one of 18 preselected and prewired signals or a red wire back plane selector probe.
-The objective of the back plane probe and its associated buffer circuitry is to enable reading almost all card terminal signals without affecting driver operation.
+This card contains a 19 position signal selector switch for connecting to the meter and test posts any one of 18 preselected and prewired signals or a back plane probe and its associated buffer circuitry is to enable reading almost all card terminal signals without affecting driver operation.
 This card also contains a 3 position scale selector switch plus the necessary circuitry to enable the meter to read either AC rms, DC average, or the peak reading of any signal.
 These functions provide this card with the capability of reading inverter output current, peak commutating current, and peak levels of short time logic pulses, as well as the normal analog signals.